-The high-speed setting, for example, has an effect on the landing after a jump: the rear wheel suspension compresses more quickly.
+The high-speed setting, for example, has an effect when riding over an asphalt edge: the rear wheel suspension compresses quickly.

-The low-speed setting, for example, has an effect when riding over long ground swells: the rear wheel suspension compresses more slowly.
+The low-speed setting, for example, has an effect when riding over long ground swells: the rear wheel suspension compresses slowly.